[This flyover was updated on June 28, 2010.]

 [NOTE: Hamlet Wind Watch G&CC and Hamlet Willow Creek G&CC were sold by the Holiday Organization to ClubCorp in June 2011 and are now known as Wind Watch G&CC and Willow Creek G&CC.]

 [ANOTHER NOTE: Wind Watch renumbered 14 of its 18 holes during the 2012 season, essentially flipping the front and back nines.
-The following write-up reflects the original routing and will be updated soon.
+The following write-up reflects the current routing.
 For info about the change, click here.]

 Wind Watch Golf & Country Club has the look and feel of a course that Long Island golfers travel elsewhere to play, rather than one they can visit right in their own backyard.
 It is among the most visually impressive courses in the area, a carefully crafted gem set atop one of the Island's highest points.
 Take away its elevation, and Wind Watch can stand in perfectly for a course in a Myrtle Beach brochure.
 Ironically, its affiliation with the on-site Hyatt Regency Hotel in Hauppauge makes Wind Watch an ideal golf destination for out-of-towners taking a trip of their own to the Island.

-LAYOUT: Wind Watch begins and ends at its highest point.
-From the first tee, the opening par-5 drops down from the summit while golfers catch a view of the Island to the north from far above the distant treetops.
-The final approach in the day's round scales the hill toward the course's toughest green.
+When standing on the first and tenth tee or putting out on the 18th, Wind Watch players can for a few moments boast that they are flying near the highest altitude on Long Island.
+Formerly #1, the par-5 tenth (pictured) drops down from the summit while golfers catch a view of the Island to the north from far above the distant treetops.
+The final approach in the day's round scales the same hill toward the course's toughest green.
 In between, Wind Watch is routed over mostly level ground featuring close to 80 sizable sand traps and a network of spacious water hazards.

-The downhill opener -- converted in May 2010 from a par-4 to a 490-yard par-5 -- stays dry as it descends from the clubhouse, but water makes up for its absence on #2 and #3.
-The 306-yard second curls right around two ponds, and its wide green puts the pin inside a narrow target between water and a trio of backside traps.
-These same hazards play a role on the 150-yard third, where water endangers shots to the right and three more massive bunkers gobble up anything long or left.
-Water up the right side is less intrusive on the par-3 fifth, but the hole's long yardage (up to 222 yards from the middle tees) can make the threat more real.
+The downhill tenth -- converted in 2010 from a par-4 to a 490-yard par-5 -- stays dry as it descends from the clubhouse, but water makes up for its absence on #11 and #12.
+The 306-yard 11th curls right around two ponds, and its wide green puts the pin inside a narrow target between water and a trio of backside traps.
+These same hazards play a role on the 150-yard 12th, where water endangers shots to the right and three more massive bunkers gobble up anything long or left.
+Water up the right side is less intrusive on the par-3 14th, but the hole's long yardage (up to 222 yards from the middle tees) can make the threat more real.

-Wind Watch throws everything in its arsenal at players on the par-5 sixth.
+Wind Watch throws everything in its arsenal at players on the par-5 15th.
 Water surrounds the tee and runs up inside the right rough.
 Trees tightly line the fairway on both sides and a half-dozen large traps fortify the route to the green.
-On top of all that, at 545 yards, #6 is the longest hole on the course.
+On top of all that, at 568 yards from the tips, #15 is the longest hole on the course.
 It's followed by a 329-yard par-4 where an aggressive drive must clear two bunkers and hit a fairway flanked on both sides by ponds.
 The shorter and more conservative the tee shot, the slimmer the landing area is between hazards.
-An ultra-tight par-4 surrounded by the property's residential community ends the front nine as Hyatt guests watch from above.

 CONDITIONS:

 Yardage can fluctuate greatly from hole to hole thanks to Wind Watch's long teeboxes.
-GPS units had been available in all carts to clear up any confusion, but according to course staff, the service was discontinued in 2010 after the satellite provider went out of business.
-Sprinkler heads and yard markers are easy to find in all fairways, however.
+GPS units were once available in carts, but no longer.
+Yardage books can be purchased in the clubhouse, however.
+Sprinkler heads and yard markers are easy to find in all fairways.

 The closing hole looks like it made a wrong turn on its way to Bethpage and decided to settle in Hauppauge instead.
-The 18th is Wind Watch's only dogleg hole, a 335-yard par-4 that makes a hard left and climbs the hill to the green.
+The 18th is Wind Watch's only dogleg hole, a 328-yard par-4 that makes a hard left and climbs the steep hill to the green.
 A tee shot here needs to find the fairway between the near and far bunkers to set up the final approach -- an approach, by the way, that is blind to the three mammoth traps protecting the flag.
 But landing this uphill shot on the surface is only half the battle.
 The three-tiered green does all it can to ensure that your round ends on a sour note.
 All bets are off if you find two ridges between your ball and the cup.
+Some players love it for its unique challenge and change of pace; others seem to write it off as too gimmicky for a closer.

 AREA(S) TO AVOID: